 Working Professionals Continue Shift to Freelance and Remote Work

 Virtually every industry has been affected by the COVID-19 pandemic over the past year and a half.
-Companies and organizations in finance, healthcare, IT, education and many more have scrambled to adapt to the new normal that is work from home (WFH).
+Companies and organizations in finance, healthcare, IT, education and many more have scrambled to adapt to the new normal that is remote work.
 In turn, many employees have come to the realization that they are happier and just as productive in their jobs when working from home.
 As some companies and organizations have begun to require that employees return to the office, workers are weighing their options and beginning to think in ways that they might not have before the pandemic.

 A recent study by Upwork estimated that 10 million workers in the U.S. are considering becoming freelancers, or independent contractors, due in large part to the fact that the vast majority of freelancers work remotely.
 The trend has been coined “The Great Resignation,” as the majority of workers consider themselves “neutral” or “not excited” at the prospect of going to the office and have considered resigning in favor of a position that offers remote work or leaving the full-time field and freelancing on their own.
 Among those surveyed, 20% are considering becoming freelancers and 73% of those respondents cited the ability to work remote or flexibly as a reason why they would seek to work as a freelancer.